solomonsunu/stdio-ghana.github.io/sessions/2014/distrib/index.md

  - Carl
 ---
 <section markdown="block">
-## Revisit: what is a computer?
+## What is a computer?

 <aside class="notes" markdown="block">
-Previous discussion will probably emphasis "serial" thinking.
+First, there is the serial notion of a computer.
+Series of commands, executed one after another until desired output achieved.

-This time highlight the "internet" perspective - when you visit a website, that's your computer talking to another computer.
-When you load two websites, they don't always give you all the information at the same time.
-That's asynchrony
+There is another perspective, however: the *internet* perspective - when you visit a website, your computer talks to another computer.
+When you load two websites, the information does not arrive at the same time.

+Many applications use the internet in this way: pulling information from multiple sources.
+Some applications are making more local use of a network of machines - this is what happens with cluster computation.
 </aside>
 </section>